jayseabee/rust-react-julia/README.md

 ## React App

-To run the app in development mode go for `npm run build` followed by `serve -s build`.
+To run the app in development mode go for `npm run build` followed by `serve -s build`, in the `react-app/` directory.
 But if you are experimenting then just go for `npm start` to run in development mode.